whjfung/DL-Image-Classifier/README.md

 Trained with the CIFAR-100 dataset.

 # Limitations
 While CIFAR-10 is easy to work with, training on CIFAR-100 certainly poses some limitations as it is not easy to train a really deep learning model and is not feasible to get results as high as 90% such as in MNIST.
 However, this has really been an interesting challenge for me to see how far this dataset could go.
 To save training time, I have used a batch size of 250 with 10 epochs and 0.2 validation split, using ReLu as activation function.
-Due to this nature, after a series of trail, this model has only been able to give an overall accuracy of 37.95%.
+Due to this nature, after a series of trail, this model has only been able to give a testing accuracy of 37.95%.

 ![image](https://user-images.githubusercontent.com/77548862/118425852-a28b8b00-b6fc-11eb-8ade-1a94b269bc18.png)
 ![image](https://user-images.githubusercontent.com/77548862/118425857-a5867b80-b6fc-11eb-805d-caf88fffbb36.png)